 Securing satisfying employment is difficult for anyone, but for individuals with an autism spectrum disorder or other neurodevelopmental conditions, it’s more of a challenge.
 However, the tech sector can both benefit and benefit from neurodiverse talent for the following main reasons:

 Tech Embraces (Neuro)Diversity

 Despite common stereotypes, tech is one of the most forward-thinking and inclusive industries.
 According to Thomson Reuters’ 2018 Diversity and Inclusion Index Ranks, four of the top ten most inclusive publicly-traded companies are technology-focused.
 These figures suggest that the tech sector can be a good place for autistic and neurodivergent people to seek employment.

 People on the autism spectrum may approach challenges differently than others.
 In teams that work to solve highly complex problems, for instance, many autistic employees contribute their expertise in pattern recognition, memory, and mathematics.
 If everyone had similar problem-solving techniques, companies would find it difficult to develop products and services that cater to an increasingly diverse public.

 Hence, these new perspectives that neurodiverse and autistic workers bring can be beneficial for technology companies, which are constantly trying to promote innovation.
-That’s also one of the reasons why companies are taking steps to prioritize neurodiversity in the workplace – despite being beneficial for company culture, it can also lead to developing more innovative solutions.
+That’s also one of the reasons why companies are taking steps to prioritise neurodiversity in the workplace – despite being beneficial for company culture; it can also lead to developing more innovative solutions.

 Neurodiversity Comes with Desirable Skill Sets